Blog Driver’s Licence Renewal in Ontario

 Ontario commercial licence expiries and renewals

-If you have a commercial licence (Class A, B, C, D, E, F) that has expired, it means your Class G is also expired.
-If it’s been longer than three years, you will need to reapply and meet all the requirements of the licencing program.
+If you have a commercial licence (Class A, B, C, D, E, F) that has expired, your Class G has also expired.
+If it’s been over three years, you must re-apply and meet all the licencing program requirements.
 Once you have successfully completed that, you can reapply for commercial classes.
 You’ll need to get new commercial vehicle insurance at this time too.

 Here is what the renewal process will look like for a Class A, C, D, and F licence that was expired :